• Menu

 Choose N26 if you’re based in Europe (but not the UK), and if you prefer/need a full-service digital bank that can replace your traditional bank account.
 N26 is best for travelers who want a mix of banking features, like an overdraft, loans, fee-free payments abroad, and premium benefits like travel insurance.

-Choose Revolut if you’re looking for an all-in-one financial app that offers not just currency exchange, but also budgeting tools, travel insurance, and various investment strategies, including crypto trading!
-The various account tiers allow you to choose a plan that fits your budget, your needs and your travel style.
-Revolut seems to cover the diversified needs of modern travelers and tech savvy generations as well as any other Fintech out there.
+The various account tiers available with Revolut means you can choose a plan that fits your budget, needs and your travel style.
+Revolut seems to cover the needs of tech savvy generations and modern travellers as well as any other Fintech out there.

 Leave a reply